 Upon the unboxing of the product, you should get the following contents: main headset, clamp unit, glued surface mounting plate, speaker, wired microphone, attachable boom microphone, a USB cable, an Allen wrench, and a cigarette charger.
 For more info on each item’s subparts, you best refer to the user manual.

 Setting up the main module of the Sena 10C-01 is also an effortless process.
-First, loosen the clamp’s two screws using the given Allen wrench, then insert its back plate between the interior padding and exterior shell of your helmet.
+First, loosen the clamp’s two screws using the given Allen wrench, then insert its backplate between the interior padding and exterior shell of your helmet.
 Afterwards, retighten the screws and ensure the clamp is securely fastened.

-Next, prepare the main module by inserting your microSD card into the memory slot, then simply affix it to the clamp.
+Next, prepare the main module by inserting your MicroSD card into the memory slot, then simply affix it to the clamp.
 If your motorbike helmet is not compatible with the given clamp, you can use the glued surface mounting plate as an alternative.

 Keep in mind that the Sena 10C-01 model can only be positioned on the left side of your helmet, which some might not be too keen on.
-Nevertheless, the gadget can be operated using simple button inputs, so it is easy to acclimate to, regardless if you are left or right handed.
+Nevertheless, the gadget can be operated using simple button inputs, so it is easy to acclimate to, regardless if you are left or right-handed.

 When it comes to installing the microphone and speakers, the setup will mostly involve sticking Velcro pads inside your helmet.
 Both items have their respective pads, with one side Velcro and the other adhesive.
 After every component is in place, all that is left is to connect the wires, which you can refer to the manual.

 After you are done with the outfitting, you can adjust the angle of the main device.
 For the vertical angle, you can adjust up to 360°, whereas you can only do 30° horizontally.
-For optimal recording angle, make sure the lens’ red tip is perpendicular to the ground.
+For optimal recording angle, make sure the lens’s red tip is perpendicular to the ground.

 Now that you are all set, let us talk about features.
 To turn on/off the Sena 10C motorcycle intercom, press the Jog Dial and Phone Button together until the LED indicator lights up.
-This signal is one way to check battery percentage, which is determined by the number of flashes (refer to manual).
+This signal is one way to check battery percentage, which is determined by the number of flashes (refer to the manual).

 Another method of checking battery level is through voice prompts.
 If your device does not have enough power to record video, you will hear a “Camera off, battery low” speech alert, followed by an automatic shutdown of the camera soon after.

 The intercom, however, will stay on.
-If the battery reaches critical level, the unit will simply announce “low battery”, and will then shut off on its own thereafter.
+If the battery reaches a critical level, the unit will simply announce “low battery”, and will then shut off on its own thereafter.

 There are several ways to recharge the headset.
 One is stationary via USB (PC or AC), and the other can be done on the road by using the cigarette charger.
 You can also opt for a portable power bank, which you can keep under your jacket.
 A red LED means charging, while blue indicates a full charge.

-Like mentioned above, video recording is available in both 1080p and 720p.
+As mentioned above, video recording is available in both 1080p and 720p.
 The former is only capable of 30fps, while the latter can also film at 60fps, which will give your video a lot smoother viewing.

 Video duration depends on your memory card.
 Normally, 32GB can capture roughly 4 ½ hours in 1080p, and approximately 6 to 12 hours in 720p, at 60 and 30 fps, respectively.

 Single and burst (5 images) still shots are also doable, at 3.5M pixel quality.
-If you only want to keep video of certain events, you can use the Video Tagging feature.
+If you only want to keep a video of certain events, you can use the Video Tagging feature.
 This records only the last 60 sec. of the present footage, while overwriting the rest, which can save you a lot of memory space.

 Keep in mind that the max size per clip is only 4GB, so you might end up with multiple footages if you record in long durations.
 Apart from being able to record audio through the headset microphone, you can also pick up sounds from your speakers, thanks to the Smart Audio Mix™ function.

 When riding with friends, you can create a group and pair the Sena 10C-01 up to three other intercom devices.
 Unfortunately, it is only compatible with Sena headsets.
-You can pair up with a non-Sena intercom with the “Universal Intercom function” but in that case you can only pair up to one device.
+You can pair up with a non-Sena intercom with the “Universal Intercom function” but in that case, you can only pair up to one device.